kubernetes/enhancements/keps/sig-storage/1710-selinux-relabeling/README.md

   * We discovered that sharing volumes between privileged and unprivileged containers as described [here](#privileged-containers) is a valid use case. we cannot mount *all* volumes with `-o context` and it must be an explicit opt-out using `SELinuxChangePolicy: Recursive`.
   * Implement `SELinuxChangePolicy` as an alpha field.
+* 1.33: Graduate `SELinuxMount` to beta / disabled by default, `SELinuxChangePolicy` to beta / enabled by default.
+  * Add e2e tests for the SELinuxWarningController.
+  * Test on non-Fedora based Linux distribution (e.g. Debian) with SELinux enabled.

 ## Drawbacks [optional]